 Hiring Vs Firing

-- Single-handedly the biggest factor in early stages.
+- Single-handedly the biggest factor in the early stages.

 - Get it wrong and nothing else would matter.